JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useAccountInvitations.md

 # useAccountInvitations

-A React hook for fetching and managing subname invitations for a connected account.
+A React hook for fetching subname invitations issued to a connected account.
+Domain holders can issue subnames to user addresses, and users can fetch and accept these invitations.

 ---